Hand in Hand Perinatal Palliative Care

 Some friends and family may not know what to say to the baby's parents.
 They may be afraid to be around the baby or parents.
 They have not forgotten about the parents or the situation.
 We encourage parents to ask for family and friends if they need them, when they are ready and want to talk with them.
 Until that point, our team members will continue to help provide support.

 For our parents, we hope to honor each moment, each hour, each day of their child's life.
 A memory box will be given to them for baby's keepsakes.
 We provide parents with photographs, hand and foot prints and other mementos of their baby's life.

 Bathing, dressing and holding as much as possible are all encouraged and recognized as spiritually rich moments to help enhance memories for parents of their time with their baby.
 Parents may add their own treasures and mementos to the memory box as they walk through this journey.
 Our team will be here with the them as they need us.

-For more information about the Hand in Hand Perinatal Hospice Program, please contact us at 812/842-4200.
+For more information about the Hand in Hand Perinatal Palliative Care Program, please contact us at 812/842-4574.